wyrover/DoWonders/ReadMe.txt

 NOTE: We couldn't sanitize database on GCC, because GCC and MinGW contains
       specific bugs and differences from Visual C++.
 We just trust Visual C++'s behavior.
-See GCC-BUGS.txt about bugs.
+See GCC-BUGS.txt about GCC's bugs.

 +-----+
 |TO DO|